tom-seddon/ghouls-tng/docs/ghouls-revenge-level-editor.md

 (press `ESCAPE` to exit testing if you get this) or to die in some slightly surprising way.

-One of your jobs as level designer is to avoid these situations...
+As level designer, you will have to attempt to avoid these situations!

 ## Edit mode key reference